 The SASAP will be awarded according to the criteria and guidelines set out in the attached Application document.
 Please view the detailed guidelines for the scholarship application here.

-PLEASE NOTE: The The deadline for the next round of Scholarship applications will be August 31, 2019.
+PLEASE NOTE: The The deadline for the next round of scholarship applications will be due by midnight Sunday 20 September, 2020

 Applicants for the Steve Ashton Scholarship for the Architectural Profession (SASAP) will have completed an accredited course in architecture recognised by the Architects Accreditation Council of Australia, which satisfies the academic requirement for registration as an architect in Australia.
 Applicants will also be a member of the RAIA.
 Applicants will be residents of Victoria registered on the Victorian electoral roll.
 All applications will be judged on merit.
 Successful applicants will usually not be permitted to apply again.
 Preference will be given to those under 45 years of age.